thingful/httpmock/README.md

 some external resource (http://api.example.com/resource/1), and for correct operation it must include in that request a specific authorization header containing a value passed in from somewhere else within the program.
-For this scenario the previous library would let us create a responder for http://api.example.com/resource/1, but wouldn't allow us to force a test failure if that resource was requested without the authorization header being present.
+For this scenario the previous library would let us create a responder for the resource http://api.example.com/resource/1, but wouldn't allow us to force a test failure if that resource was requested without the authorization header being present.